'Agatha Raisin' Actor Ashley Jensen Is Selling Her Somerset Home

 “I was extremely shocked by what happened that night and I will never forget it.
 Terry and I had been together for 18 years but I had no idea he was capable of what he did.”

-BBC said that Beesley’s general physician also testified at the inquest saying that the actor had not been treated for any mental health ailments and “no past medical history of any mental health issues.”
+BBC reported that Beesley’s general physician also testified at the inquest saying that the actor had not been treated for any mental health ailments and “no past medical history of any mental health issues.”

 Coroner Peter Harrowing determined that even though Beesley did not leave a note, it was clear that he committed suicide, and it was an intentional act.